-Children's Social Care Services must inform the school when a pupil has a child protection plan.
+Children's Social Care Services must inform the school when a pupil has a Child Protection Plan.
 The school must pass this information immediately to the new school if a pupil transfers.
-Once a pupil no longer has a Child Protection Plan, records are kept for seven years and a note is placed on the pupil's file on CPOMS "(pupil's name) ceased to have a Child Protection Plan on (date)"
+Once a pupil no longer has a Child Protection Plan, records are kept for seven years and a note is placed on the pupil's file on CPOMS.